FabricMC/fabric-docs/develop/items/custom-armor.md

 ## Creating an Armor Materials Class {#creating-an-armor-materials-class}

-Technically, you dont need a dedicated class for your armor material, but it's good practice anyways with the number of static fields you will need.
+Technically, you don't need a dedicated class for your armor material, but it's good practice anyways with the number of static fields you will need.

 For this example, we'll create an `GuiditeArmorMaterial` class to store our static fields.